soar-robotics/soarchain-docs/docs/Validator/Cosmovisor.md

 If you fail in any step please contact with us through Discord or our other channels.

-# After setting up your Cosmoviser, please continue with the [Become a Validator](https://docs.soarchain.com/Validator/Create%20Validator) step.
+# After setting up your Cosmovisor, please continue with the [Become a Validator](https://docs.soarchain.com/Validator/Create%20Validator) step.